Have you ever used rubber cement for art?

 Once you are done with the glue step, put it aside to dry.
 We let it sit for about an hour while we worked on this other beautiful watercolor project!

 Now this is the magical part!
-Look at Lila’s response here are she puts her first stroke of paint over the dried rubber cement.
+Look at Lila’s response here as she puts her first stroke of paint over the dried rubber cement.
 Complete awe and excitement!

-You can see how using more glue and spreading it with the brush created white areas once the paint was added.
-They both have different looks but equally beautiful.
+You can see here with Willa’s painting how using more glue and spreading it with the brush created larger white areas once the paint was added.
+They both have different looks but equally beautiful!

 Once the paintings are completely dry, use your fingers to rub off the rubber cement.
 This can sometimes be difficult for children because it can be a little irritating on your fingertips after a while from all the rubbing.
 If you are working on a large scale, then this little tool I used in my college design classes will be a lifesaver!